Which Robo-Advisor Is For You: Schwab Intelligent Portfolios or Betterment?

 - Diversified stock, bond and crypto investment options

 - Alternate investing strategies including; socially responsible, smart beta and target income portfolios

-- Access to human financial planners at all account levels (texting access only at basic Betterment digital)
+- Access to human financial planners at all account levels, for additional fees.

 Schwab Intelligent Portfolios Top Features Overview:

 - Goals-based investing